Dodge Viper (SR II): ACR

 The Viper ACR was introduced in 1999, as an optional performance package.
 The package included a revised air intake, deletion of the air conditioning and Alpine audio system, adjustable suspension, and a supplemental five-point restraint system.
 The car also included unique one-piece forged-aluminum 18-inch BBS wheels along with interior updates and power windows.
 Air conditioning and an audio system could be added as part of the optional Comfort Group package.
 With the revised intake, the ACR had a power output of 460 hp and 500 lbft of torque.
 Car and Driver measured a 0-60 mph (97 km/h) time of 4.3 seconds, a quarter mile time of 12.6 seconds at 114 mph, and roadholding of 0.96 g on a 300 ft skidpad.

 GT2 Champion Edition

-In order to commemorate the car's 1997 FIA GT Championship GT2 class win, Dodge built the Viper GT2 Champion Edition (also incorrectly referred as GTS-R due to adapting many of the race car's visual features), a special edition taking the name of its racing counterpart's class.
+In order to commemorate the car's 1997 FIA GT Championship GT2 class win, Dodge built the Viper GT2 Champion Edition, a special edition taking the name of its racing counterpart's class.
 The V10 engine in the GT2 model was rated at a power output of 460 hp and 500 lbft.
 The bodywork was made similar to that of the Chrysler Viper GTS-R, including the colors, aerodynamics package, and visual design in order to publicize the Viper's motorsport achievement.
 100 cars were produced.
 Contrary to popular belief, the car was not built to meet any homologation requirements, as the race car came first.